Exact Self-Imaging with Arbitrary Revival Spacings: Discussion

-The metaplectic perspective also provides a natural framework for generalizations of self-imaging.
-The Montgomery effect, in which rotating self-images occur without axial periodicity in intensity, fits cleanly into this picture as a two-dimensional discrete spectrum on a phase-space conic.
-Extending the present methods to full two-dimensional phase-space control would enable arbitrary embeddings on such conics, opening the possibility of structured Montgomery revivals or hybrid Talbot–Montgomery dynamics.
-Likewise, the curvature and orientation of phase-space lattices suggest unexplored beam families whose evolution is dictated directly by their symplectic geometry.
+The same viewpoint also provides a natural framework for generalizations of self-imaging.
+The Montgomery effect \cite{Montgomery67JOSA}, in which rotating self-images occur without simple axial periodicity in intensity, fits into this picture as a two-dimensional discrete spectrum evolving under canonical phase-space transformations.
+Extending the present methods to full two-dimensional phase-space control would enable structured Montgomery revivals or hybrid Talbot--Montgomery dynamics.
+Likewise, the curvature, orientation, and dimensionality of phase-space lattices suggest unexplored beam families whose recurrence structure is dictated directly by their canonical geometry.

-Moreover, the metaplectic formulation also clarifies the well-known space--time duality \cite{Kolner94IEEEJQE} of quadratic wave dynamics, under the correspondence $x \leftrightarrow t$ and $k_x \leftrightarrow \omega$.
-As a result, paraxial diffraction maps directly onto dispersive temporal propagation under group-velocity dispersion, and spatial Talbot self-imaging yields a temporal analogue in the self-imaging of periodic pulse trains.
-Within this duality, the current results suggest that temporal Talbot recurrences are also consistently periodic solely when observed in the canonical evolution coordinate $B$, rather than in physical laboratory time.
-Nonlinear embeddings of metaplectic time into the temporal coordinate---implemented, for example, through engineered dispersion~\cite{HallOL21} or time-lens systems \cite{Kolner89OL}---would therefore produce accelerating, decelerating, or otherwise structured temporal self-imaging while preserving exact canonical periodicity.
-This suggests that metaplectic time provides a unifying invariant for both spatial and temporal self-imaging phenomena across quadratic wave systems, and points toward generalizations in which tailored phase-space control enables effective non-quadratic Hamiltonian engineering beyond the strictly quadratic class~\cite{Yessenov21arxiv}.
+Moreover, the canonical-coordinate formulation clarifies the well-known space--time duality \cite{Kolner94IEEEJQE} of quadratic wave dynamics, under the correspondence \(x \leftrightarrow t\) and \(k_x \leftrightarrow \omega\).
+Under this mapping, paraxial diffraction corresponds to dispersive temporal propagation under group-velocity dispersion, and spatial Talbot self-imaging corresponds to temporal self-imaging of periodic pulse trains \cite{Jannson81JOSA,Andrekson93OL,Azana2001JSTQE}.
+The present results suggest that temporal Talbot recurrences should likewise be viewed as uniform in the appropriate canonical evolution coordinate, rather than necessarily in the laboratory time coordinate.
+Nonlinear embeddings of this canonical coordinate into time---implemented, for example, through engineered dispersion~\cite{HallOL21} or time-lens systems \cite{Kolner89OL}---would therefore produce accelerating, decelerating, or otherwise structured temporal self-imaging while preserving exact canonical recurrence.
+More broadly, tailored phase-space control points toward effective Hamiltonian engineering beyond the strictly quadratic class \cite{Yessenov21arxiv}.